Organa-DNA/dna/_docs/happiness-index.md

 -   2 = Not feeling so good about this right now.
 -   1 = This is shit, I want out.

 > NOTE: If you copy this survey, remember that you can of course make it anonymous.
-We chose to make it non-anonymous because we have a pretty high-trust culture and people are pretty uninhibited about expressing their thoughts and opinions.
+We chose to make it non-anonymous because we have a high-trust culture and people are pretty uninhibited about expressing their thoughts and opinions.

 We also have a "last updated" column where people enter the date as they update their numbers.
-When many entries start looking old (as in &gt; 2 months) then we'll start hassling each other to update it.
-Especially a few days before a conference or board meeting, since we use the happiness data to generate insights and trigger actions.
+If entries start looking old (as in &gt; 2 months) then we'll start hassling each other to update it.

 We have a few additional text columns as well, to gather further info.
 They are all optional.